CSIRO-enviro-informatics/loci.cat/explorer.md

 ## Why

 The Loc-I graph i.e. the datasets, spatial features within them, and links between them and to observation data stores that they reference, is a complex interconnected information space with billions of nodes and links between them.
 The Loc-I explorer provides user interfaces to enable to navigating of the graph.

+Functionality that Explorer aims to provide:
+* What Loc-I identifiers do I use in my dataset?
+* What locations are indexed in the Loc-I cache?
+* What are the spatial relationships between geographies?

 ## How